Progress reports for all 32 NFL first-round picks

 No. 14: Atlanta Falcons

-OG Chris Lindstrom: It's too early to truly make a judgment on offensive linemen Chris Lindstrom and Kaleb McGary, the Falcons' first-round draft picks.
-They are slowing getting worked in at right guard and right tackle, respectively.
-The real test will come when they put the pads on.
+G Chris Lindstrom: It's too early to truly make a judgment on offensive linemen Chris Lindstrom and Kaleb McGary, the Falcons' first-round draft picks.
+They are slowly getting worked in at right guard and right tackle, respectively.
+The real test will come when they put on the pads.
 Asked about his first impressions of his two new linemen, quarterback Matt Ryan said, "It's tough to tell when they're not in pads, but you can see by the way that they set, the way that they move off the ball, they're both athletic guys for as big as they are.
 They're into it.
 I really love how much that they like football." -- Vaughn McClure

 No. 15: Washington Redskins

 QB Dwayne Haskins: He throws a nice ball and at times makes throws others just can't.
 Haskins clearly looks like someone who will win the job at some point, but there are many things he still must learn -- getting all the terminology of a play correct, for example.
 He's more mobile than people realize.
-But there are times, too, when his passes are a little off -- sometimes to the wrong shoulder or just a misfire.
-It's led to some issues in practices and shows the development that must be made. -- John Keim
+But there also are times when his passes are a little off -- sometimes to the wrong shoulder or just a misfire.
+It has led to some issues in practices and shows the development that must be made. -- John Keim

 No. 16: Carolina Panthers

 OLB Brian Burns: His quickness and explosiveness off the line was evident from the get-go.
-Having veteran free agent signee Bruce Irvin to groom Burns has been a huge benefit in that Irvin has played outside linebacker in a 3-4 scheme and end in a 4-3 as the Panthers transition to more 3-4 fronts.
+Having veteran free-agent signee Bruce Irvin to groom Burns has been a huge benefit in that Irvin has played outside linebacker in a 3-4 scheme and end in a 4-3 as the Panthers transition to more 3-4 fronts.
 The Panthers like to go with a four-man rotation with their edge rushers, so Irvin and Mario Addison likely will be first up.
 But Burns definitely shows the potential to disrupt the quarterback. -- David Newton

 No. 17: New York Giants